aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLAM in C++ Applications" h2="Convert PDF to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting PDF to XLAM is a useful process for many reasons.
+XLAM is a file format used by Microsoft Excel that allows users to create and share macros.
+This makes it easier for users to automate tasks and create complex spreadsheets.
+Additionally, XLAM files are more secure than other file formats, as they are encrypted and can only be opened with a password.

-Converting PDF to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total Helps for PDF to XLAM Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert PDF to XLAM.
+The process is simple and only requires two steps.
+First, you can export PDF to XLSX by using Aspose.PDF for C++.
+Then, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert XLSX to XLAM.
+This process is fast and efficient, and can be used to quickly convert PDF documents to XLAM files.
+Additionally, Aspose.Total for C++ is easy to use and can be integrated into existing applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}